getsolus/help-center-docs/installation/disks/en.md

 To create an EFI System Partition, open up GParted and create a FAT32 partition that is 512MB in size.
 Next, right-click on the partition and click
 Manage Flags.
 On the Manage Flags section, enable the `boot` and `esp` flags.

+**Notes:**

+- Your system must be booted using UEFI mode, as opposed to a "legacy mode".
+- Secure Boot needs to be disabled.
-Note: Your disk is also required to be GPT formatted.
+- Your disk is required to be GPT formatted.